JoelHKV/HelsinkiCityBikeApp/readme.md

 ### Pseudo-random navigation with Selenium

 With the following python script we navigate through menus and change the window size.
 We test the app with Chrome, Firefox and Edge (but not Safari).
-See [See AllYouCanClick.mp4](https://storage.googleapis.com/joelvuolevi/bikeapp/AllYouCanClick.mp4) for Chrome results.
+See the following video [AllYouCanClick.mp4](https://storage.googleapis.com/joelvuolevi/bikeapp/AllYouCanClick.mp4) for Chrome results.

 ```